auag92/blog/_posts/2015-10-10-US_Election.md

 ---
 layout: post
-title: On the altar of money
+title: The Election Chronicles
 comments: True
-published: False
+published: True
 ---

-Hi, So we want this to be about the US elections.
+Hi, So this is going to be about the US elections.

+I have been meaning to write something about this for a long time.
+Politics is my favourite area of interest.

 What goes on?
 Who are the parties?
 What's the prize cake?
 Who are the shadow actors and who are the puppet masters etc. etc. etc.